W. W. Anderson: The Denver Post shooting

 In December 1889 or January 1900, Anderson was representing Alfred Packer in his trial for murder.
 Amidst the trial, The Denver Post reporter Polly Pry wrote an article on the case, accusing Packer of cannibalism.
 In response, Anderson went to the headquarters of The Denver Post with a gun, and shot the two publishers; Harry Heye Tammen in the arm, and Frederick Gilmer Bonfils in the neck twice.
-Tammen only survived the shooting because Pry stalled Anderson until the police arrived.
+Tammen survived the shooting only because Pry stalled Anderson until the police arrived.
 Anderson was released from police custody and acquitted of his crimes due to habeas corpus.